 As a method of investment, some individuals will buy tax lien certificates that have been issued to homeowners.
 To learn more about this practice see our guide to tax lien and tax deed investing.

 What is a Lien Frequently Asked Questions (FAQs)

 While we’ve answered a lot of questions about liens, you may still have some unanswered questions.
 We’ve provided responses to some of the most frequently asked questions here.
-If you have other questions, feel free to pose them in the FitSmallBusiness forum, and we’ll get back to you with an answer.

 How Do You Know if there is a Lien on Your Property?